OLIPLICHE/My-Portfolio/README.md

 # My Portfolio

-> The Portfolio Website is my personal Portfolio, basically the range of my investments through my training in Microverse.
+>This Website is my portfolio, basically the range of my investments through my training in Microverse.
 My Portfolio website is in both Mobile and Desktop versions.

 ![screenshot](image/short.png)